Experimental entanglement of temporal order: Proof of no-go theorem for temporal order

-An effect $e_{1,2}$ that maps a state onto a probability for a pair of local measurements is given by $e_{1,2} = e_{1,2} (r_1,r_2,r_1r^T_2)$, where $r^T$ denotes transposition of $r$ (Note that the global parameter does not contribute to the probability for a pair of local measurements).
-The probability to obtain effect $e_{12}$ in state prepared in state $\omega_{12}$ is given by where $(x \cdot y)$ is the Euclidean scalar product between two $d$-dimensional real vectors $x$ and $y$.
+An effect $e_{12}$ that maps a state onto a probability for a pair of \textit{local} measurements is given by $e_{12} = e_{12} (r_1,r_2,r_1r^T_2)$, where $r_i$ is the effect on the state of \textit{i}-th system, and $r^T$ denotes transposition of $r$.
+(Note that the global parameter does not contribute to the probability for a pair of local measurements).
+The probability to obtain the effect $e_{12}$ when the system is prepared in the state $\omega_{12}$ is given by